openvinotoolkit/openvino/src/frontends/README.md

 OpenVINO Frontends allow converting models from the native framework to OpenVINO representation.

-Below full list of supported frontends is below:
+Below is the full list of supported frontends:

  * [ir](./ir/README.md)
  * [onnx](./onnx)